saraahmad1114/weatherMe/README.md

 10. Using AlertViews
 11. Creating Extensions
 12. Using DateFormatter() to convert unix timestamp into day and hourly time
-13. Used MVC design pattern - will be using the MVVM method later on
+13. Used MVC design pattern - will be using the MVVM design pattern later on